-A Functional Servicing Report (FSR) (dated October 2021) was prepared by Candevcon Limited.
-The FSR is consistent with the initial findings and recommendations as previously presented in the Functional Servicing Report prepared in support of the Block Plans for Block 47- 1 and 47-2.
+Functional Servicing Report (FSR) (dated October 2021) was prepared by Candevcon Limited.
+The FSR is consistent with the initial findings and recommendations as previously presented in the Functional Servicing Report prepared in support of the Block Plans for Block 47- 1 and 47-2; this Study remains under review by the Region of Peel; however, both the City of Brampton and the Toronto and Region Conservation Authority (TRCA) have signed-off on the Block Plan FSR.
 Staff have reviewed the submitted Functional Servicing Report and found it capable of supporting the proposed development.